dmorrill10/dmorrill10-utils/README.md

 The version number will change according to the following scheme:
 - The major number will be incremented on non-backwards compatible updates.
 - The minor number will be incremented on backwards compatible strict API extensions.
-- The patch number will be incremented on backwards compatible changes that do not effect the API
+- The patch number will be incremented on backwards compatible changes that do not effect the API.